Lesson 6: User-defined functions

 19) Write a program that computes the hypotenuse length of four right triangles based on the lengths of the two legs.
 (Use the task 2 from the laboratory work 1).

-21) Write a program that is capable of displaying the distances from the sun to four planets closest to it in centimeters and inches.
+from the keyboard.
+Then add three numbers and divide received summation by the fourth number that was entered by the user.21) Write a program that is capable of displaying the distances from the sun to four planets closest to it in centimeters and inches.
 (Use the task 8 from the laboratory work 1).

 22) Write a program that prints out all six permutations of the three lines typed into the screen.
 Declare a named constant for each line and write an output statement for each permutation.
 (Use the task 10 from the laboratory work 1).